Scout24/afp-cli/README.rst

 .. code-block:: console

    $ afp --password-provider keychain
+   No password found in keychain, please enter it now to store it.
+   Password for vhaenel:

+As you can see, you will be prompted for your password the first time.
+Note that if you fail to enter the password correctly, the incorrect version will be stored.
+Note further that if you are using the Gnome-Keychain you can use the tool ``seahorse`` to update and delete saved passwords, in this case for the service ``afp``.

 There are two intricate caveats when using the ``keyring`` module with Gnome-Keychain which is why this feature is considered experimental.